Sustainable Living Center Oregon

 The hottest months (summer) the sun heating is reduced.

-The design acts like a thermostat.
+The design acts as a thermostat.
 It produces heat in the winter during clear days.
 When the seasonal temperatures warm, the structure reduces the solar heating input.

-There walls will be build with Air-Crete.
+The walls will be built with Air-Crete.
 Air-Crete is a lightweight material that contains stable air cells uniformly distributed throughout the mixture.
-It is a concrete which utilizes a stable air cell rather than traditional aggregate.
+It is a block of concrete which utilizes a stable air cell rather than traditional aggregate.

 Solexx will be used on the top of the South wall.
 By using Solexx glazing, with an R 2.1 rating.
 It is intended by using the Solexx, Thermal Heat Storage and Pebble Rocket Mass Heater it will eliminate the need for heaters, fuel tanks, and fuel.